danhalvorsen/WeatherSummary/README.md

 volumes:
   Sql-server-storage:
     external: true

 ```
 #### **docker-compose.override.yml**
 ***Remember*** to set the port for your swagger API in the override file.
-If you set this in the docker-compose.yml file it will be overriden either way.
+If you set this only in the docker-compose.yml file it will be overriden either way.
 Port set to 5000 below:
 ```yml
 version: '3.4'